Thierry Ardisson: Controversies

-In February 1994, he admitted to having plagiarized 70 lines in his first book, Pondichéry.
-In 2005, an investigation by Jean Robin revealed that Thierry Ardisson had indeed committed plagiarism in several works: Désordres à Pondichéry by Georges Delamarre (1937), De Lanka à Pondichéry by Douglas Taylor (1931), and Créole et Grande Dame by Yvonne Gaebelé (1956) — totaling about sixty pages overall.
+In February 1994, Ardisson admitted to having plagiarized 70 lines in his first book, Pondichéry.
+In 2005, an investigation by Jean Robin revealed that Ardisson had indeed committed plagiarism in several works: Désordres à Pondichéry by Georges Delamarre (1937), De Lanka à Pondichéry by Douglas Taylor (1931), and Créole et Grande Dame by Yvonne Gaebelé (1956) — totaling about sixty pages overall.

 During the 16 March 2002 broadcast of his show Tout le Monde en Parle (France 2), he invited writer Thierry Meyssan to discuss his book L'Effroyable Imposture (The Big Lie).
-In this work, Meyssan presents the September 11, 2001 attacks as having been orchestrated by “a segment of the U.S. military-industrial complex” rather than the terrorist organization Al-Qaeda, whose leader, Osama bin Laden, is described as “a CIA fabrication,” which allegedly never ceased collaborating with U.S. Secret services.
+In this work, Meyssan presents the 11 September 2001 attacks as having been orchestrated by “a segment of the U.S. military-industrial complex” rather than the terrorist organization Al-Qaeda, whose leader, Osama bin Laden, is described as “a CIA fabrication,” which allegedly never ceased collaborating with U.S. Secret services.
 In the days following the broadcast, this promotion of the conspiracy-laden book was heavily criticized.
 The host was reproached for not providing any counterpoints to Meyssan’s presentation, effectively presenting the book as a “truthful account.”
-The CSA (French Media Authority Council) sent a letter to the president of France Télévisions warning that the host “had adopted [the book] as his own, without any critical distance or careful wording, propagating information that was clearly false, after explicitly granting the author legitimacy and respectability…” The organization reminded the director of the network’s obligations, demanded a restoration of the truth, and that no further lapses occur.
+The CSA (French Media Authority Council) sent a letter to the president of France Télévisions warning that the host “had adopted [the book] as his own, without any critical distance or careful wording, propagating information that was clearly false, after explicitly granting the author legitimacy and respectability...”
+The organization reminded the director of the network’s obligations, demanded a restoration of the truth, and that no further lapses occur.

 In September 2006, Jean Birnbaum and Raphaël Chevènement published the book La face visible de l'homme en noir, in which they criticized the presenter for, among other things, using his show Tout le Monde en Parle to reproduce international intercommunal tensions (particularly regarding the Israeli-Palestinian conflict) and thereby promoting them in France.
 They cited Dieudonné as an example and suggested that Ardisson’s leading questions may have gradually pushed him toward extreme communal positions.
-The authors also criticized Ardisson’s editing practices, accusing him of shaping the discourse of his show, which was broadcast in a shortened, delayed format compared to the original recording.
+The authors also criticized Ardisson’s Film editing practices, accusing him of shaping the discourse of his show, which was broadcast in a shortened, delayed format compared to the original recording.

-In February 2008, Ardisson was included among the “Animatueurs” lampooned in Michel Malaussena’s book, which revisited his years of collaboration with Thierry Ardisson and discussed his sometimes authoritarian, vindicative personality.
+In February 2008, Ardisson was included among the “Animatueurs” lampooned in Michel Malaussena’s book, which revisited Malaussena's years of collaboration with Ardisson and discussed Ardisson's sometimes authoritarian, vindicative personality.
 In the press, he was described as a meticulous and precise presenter, unafraid to write hundreds of notes for each show; “I am very organized,” he stated.

 In 2020, a 1995 video clip sparked controversy: it shows Ardisson joking with Frédéric Beigbeder and Gabriel Matzneff about sexual relations they imagined with “twelve-and-a-half-year-old girls.”

-On May 10, 2025, on the set of the show Quelle époque!, he stated, “Gaza is Auschwitz, that’s it, that’s all there is to say,” remarks condemned by the LICRA and CRIF.
+On 10 May 2025, on the set of the show Quelle époque!, he stated, “Gaza is Auschwitz, that's it, that's all there is to say,” remarks condemned by the LICRA and CRIF.
 The next day, he issued an apology to “his Jewish friends” via a statement to AFP.